 - The Program Committee shall consist of the Group Chairpersons4 and such other members as may be deemed necessary.
 It shall be responsible for planning the year’s programs.

-- The Editorial and Publicity Committees4 shall consist of the Newsletter editor, the Director of Public Affairs4, the Webmaster, the Annual Report Editor5 and the Corresponding Secretary and such other members as may be deemed necessary to fulfill its duties.
-It shall be responsible for review of prospective special features and coordination of the publication of the monthly newsletter and publicity to the community-at-large.4
+- The Editorial and Publicity Committees4 shall consist of the Newsletter editor, the Director of Public Affairs4, the Webmaster, the Annual Report Editor5 and the Corresponding Secretary, and such other members as may be deemed necessary to fulfill its duties.
+It shall be responsible for the review of prospective special features and coordination of the publication of the monthly newsletter and publicity to the community at large.4

 Article III – Finance